louiskwt/teach-myself-cs/programming/cs61a/NOTES.md

 # Course Notes

+## Functions and Abstractions Ch 1.1 - 1.6

 > A language isn't something you learn so much as something you join. -- Arkia Okrent

 - A powerful programming language has three mechanisms: